 3. Myofunctional Therapy

-Apart from using such devices, what makes DP Dental different is that we also analyse your oral habits to see if they have been contributing to sleep apnea.
+Apart from using such devices, what makes DP Dental different is that we also analyse your oral habits to see if they have been contributing to sleep apnoea.